Marketing Message and Objective

 Published: Friday, April 22, 2005

-Recently I was talking with a very bright traditional marketer on the value of integrating internet marketing into an enterprise's marketing mix.
+Get Results - Start with Your Marketing Message and Objective Recently I was talking with a very bright traditional marketer on the value of integrating internet marketing into an enterprise's marketing mix.
 Personally, I have witnessed significant and measurable increases in the online results of an enterprise when they include traditional marketing strategies like direct mail, radio, television or publicity with their internet marketing strategies.

 Although he did not disagree with the concept, he re-focused the discussion on the importance of an enterprise establishing their marketing message and objective even BEFORE contemplating their traditional or internet marketing strategies.
 What an excellent point!
-What about you?
+What about you?- Have you created a clear and concise marketing message?

-• Have you defined your customer benefits and integrated them into your message?
+- Have you defined your customer benefits and integrated them into your message?

-• Have you established a measurable objective to determine your success by?
+- Have you established a measurable objective to determine your success by?

-Business owners and marketers have a tendency to think in broad terms about their marketing objective by focusing on ones such as "generating traffic" or "designing a website."
+Your Marketing Objective Defines Your Results Business owners and marketers have a tendency to think in broad terms about their marketing objective by focusing on ones such as "generating traffic" or "designing a website."
 Instead, the effectiveness of their internet marketing strategies should be driven by specific marketing objectives established from the end result required of the business to be economically sustainable.

 For example, "generating traffic" is not directly tied to a financial objective like "generating a cost per sale of $75."
 The common mis-perception of "traffic equals sales" has wasted tremendous amounts of business' capital on poor quality website traffic.
 In addition some businesses have developed negative attitudes towards Internet marketing by falsely associating poor results to it instead of to a lack of an objective.